delftdata/valentine-data-fabricator/README.md

 only columns, the assumption that values follow a half normal distribution is made.
 Based on that the values are recomputed after randomly changing a bit the mean and the standard deviation of the distribution.

+## Output

+The output of the generator consists of:
+- a json file containing the mapping between the two tables.
+- a json file containing the schema of the first (suffixed as source) table.
+- a csv file containing the data of the first (suffixed as source) table, including a header with the column names.
+- a json file containing the schema of the second (suffixed as target) table.
+- a csv file containing the data of the second (suffixed as target) table, including a header with the column names.

 ## Execution Instructions